punchagan/expense-tracker/README.md

   - Similar names from the same data source are automatically updated

+- Mark transactions as children of another transaction.
+Useful when splitting a bill after it's been paid, etc.

 ### Ideas to be implemented

 - Automatically add categories for similar transactions

-- Mark some transactions as repayment for another transaction.
-Useful when splitting a bill after you have paid it.